mosaic-jasondebolt/phoenix/Phoenix/README.md

 ./deploy-jenkins.sh
 ```

 You can deploy the Jenkins instance in a private or public subnet, but private is recommended.
+This instance is deployed
+into the dev VPC by default, but this can be changed.

+A CNAME with a default prefix of "jenkins.{your-domain}", where {your-domain} can be found in "template-ssm-globals-macro-params.json" is added by default, but this can be changed.

-If you need to
-update this stack, it it recommended to delete the stack and restore it again from a snapshot.
+If you need to update this stack, it it recommended to delete the stack and restore it again from a snapshot.
 If this CloudFormation stack is deleted, an EBS volume snapshot is created.

 Related Files: